 - Nice Drag and Drop UI

 - No Visual Editor

 WP Page Builder comes out with a very common UI.
 In fact, I had to check twice the title to realize this plugin is not Elementor.
 Alright, so WP Page Builder comes to be a direct contestant to Elementor, but does it really worth such consideration?

 Same as Page Builder by Site Origin, there is a settings to configure basic settings.
 However, i think you can go without configuring anything.

-Clicking there takes us to the page builder that looks similar to Elementor, with on side the components (visual components) and on the right large side the live builder.
-The way of adding components and seeing directly how that render is very handy.
+Clicking there takes us to the page builder that looks similar to Elementor, with one side the components (visual components) and on the right large side the live builder.
+The way of adding components and seeing directly how that renders is very handy.
 Moreover, you can directly interact with components as you can see in the video.

 Building with WP Page Builder looks nice and definitely it's a plugin to consider as the top free page builder for WordPress.
 Let's now take a look at the ecosystem, by checking if there is any template, community behind and how the plugin has evolved so far.

 If we compare the active installation of WP Page Builder against Page Builder by SiteOrigin, well, WP Page Builder will look newbie.
 In fact, it has 9000+ actives installations which are not that bad if we consider the plugin is recent.
 WP Page Builder also has a premium version, that comes with a bunch of interesting feature (more blocks, more layouts, more addons)